Headlight flashing: What it really means and is it illegal?

 So the question becomes, is it legal to flash your headlights for this reason?

-The American Civil Liberties Union (ACLU), has stepped in numerous times across the country representing individuals concerning this subject.
+The American Civil Liberties Union (ACLU) has stepped in numerous times across the country to represent individuals concerning this subject.
 The particular ruling for Missouri stemmed from a 2013 case in Ellisville when a driver received a citation for flashing his headlights “to notify motorists of a radar set up ahead.”

 “The police cannot retaliate against drivers who have done nothing wrong and are simply exercising their right to communicate with other drivers,” says Jeffrey A. Mittman, executive director of the ACLU of Missouri.